 The Group recognises an obligation and expense for termination benefits at the earlier of: (a) the date when the Group can no longer withdraw the offer for termination benefits; and (b) when the Group recognises costs for restructuring and the costs include termination benefits.
-In either case, the obligation and expense for termination benefits are measured on the basis of the best estimate of the number of employees expected to be affected.
-Termination benefits that are expected to be settled wholly before 12 months after the annual reporting period in which the benefits are recognised are measured at the (undiscounted) amounts expected to be paid and are presented as current liabilities in the consolidated statement of financial position.
-All other termination benefits are accounted for on the same basis as other long-term employee benefits and are presented as non-current liabilities in the consolidated statement of financial position.
+In either case, the obligation and expense for termination benefits is measured on the basis of the best estimate of the number of employees expected to be affected.
+Termination benefits are expected to be settled wholly before twelve months after the annual reporting period in which the benefits are recognised are measured at the (undiscounted) amounts expected to be paid and are presented as current liabilities in the consolidated statement of financial position.
+All other termination benefits are the consolidated statement of financial position.

-16. SHARE-BASED PAYMENTS
+16. Share-based payments

-a.
-Employee Share Plan
+(a) Employee Share Plan